-Cold Climate MSHPs may be eligible for Category 1 ccASHP: Partial Load Heating, Category 2 ccASHP: Full Load Heating (including Category 2a ccASHP: Full Load Heating with Integrated Controls, Category 2b ccASHP: Full Load Heating with Decommissioning), and Category 4 Custom Space Heating Applications.
+Cold Climate MSHPs may be eligible for Category 2 ccASHP: Full Load Heating (including Category 2a ccASHP: Full Load Heating with Integrated Controls, Category 2b ccASHP: Full Load Heating with Decommissioning) and Category 4 Custom Space Heating Applications.

-To be eligible for an incentive under Category 1 ccASHP: Partial Load Heating and Category 2 ccASHP: Full Load Heating, cold climate MSHP systems must have a total heating capacity of <300,000 Btu/h and consist only of individual heat pump appliances that are listed on the NEEP ccASHP Product List and tested under AHRI test standard 210/240.
+To be eligible for an incentive under Category 2 ccASHP: Full Load Heating, cold climate MSHP systems must have a total heating capacity of <300,000 Btu/h and consist only of individual heat pump appliances that are listed on the NEEP ccASHP Product List and tested under AHRI test standard 210/240.